Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

 arr.sort(function(a,b) {return a > b ?
 1 : -1}
 ```

-Filter Method - Long Method (Filters all values which are > 6 eg. in a new array)
+<br>Filter Method - Long Method (Filters all values which are > 6 eg. in a new array)
 ```markdown
 newarr = arr.filter (function(x){
     if (x > 6) {